 In Australia and the United Kingdom, the craft is referred to as hooky if pulling with a hook.
 Another technique using strips cut about 3″ in length, and prodding through the backing creating a lush pile is called proggy.
 Pieces of T-shirts, fleece and other synthetics are more available than wool in these countries and found in many a craftsmen’s stash.

 Benefits to joining this international organization continue to grow.
 They currently include a private members online site where we can discuss current topics, post group projects and meet members by visiting their own personal pages.
-We recently joined as an institutional member, the Surface Design Association and now have access to their quarterly scholarly journals, news blog and network of fiber enthusiasts.
 Skype conference calls between members are another innovative way to access the global techniques and projects our network is involved with.
 Videos of conference events are available on the members’ site along with the presentations by fiber experts.